gnames/gnmatcher/README.md

 The [GNmatcher] takes an array of strings and returns back zero or more [canonical names] for each string.
-If it is not important which biodiversity repositories provided matched [canonical names], the project can be used as a stand-alone [RESTful service][OpenAPI specification].
+If it is not important which biodiversity repositories provided matched [canonical names], the project can be used as a stand-alone [RESTful service][RESTful API documentation].
 If such information is important, the project is used as a component of a scientific names verification  service ([GNames API]).